mdabagia/learning-with-assemblies/README.md

-# Weakly Supervised Learning with Assemblies of Neurons
+# Learning with Assemblies of Neurons
-Code supporting the paper "Weakly Supervised Learning with Assemblies of Neurons", by Dabagia, Papadimitriou, and Vempala [2021].
+Code supporting the paper "Assemblies of Neurons Learn to Classify Well-Separated Distributions", by Dabagia, Papadimitriou, and Vempala [COLT 2022].

 ## Dependencies
 * NumPy